rcornwell/sims/README.md

    * Add support for PMP IBM 3330 drive to run Waits.
    * Add support for DC76 for ITS.
    * Add support for SA10 for Tymcom-X under KI.

+# ICL 1900 simulator.

+This is a new simulator.
+It will not quite pass instruction test.
+Divide does not work also Floating point instructions are not complete.

 # IBM 360 simulator.